HOW TO SHRINK WRAP YOUR SCAFFOLDING

 An encapsulation is taken to the next level, adding additional materials and careful attention to details to ensure the structure is sealed from top to bottom - absolutely zero gaps whatsoever to ensure a negative pressure, smoke tested and water tight environments, providing an ideal solution to a huge number of trades to carry out their own work safely.
 Hit the green phone on the right and either call us or email us for more information on how we can help you on your next project!

 When working on high profile projects including public spaces shrink wrap is a popular choice because it creates a smart professional appearance with no flaps hanging around.
-Of course, when you intend to use shrink wrap the layout and setup have to be meticulously planned so that the shrink wrap works perfectly and can exceed expectations.
+This is especially popular in cities where site image can be very important for high end projects and clientele.

 Shrink Wrap – Types of Materials & Equipment

 The best material for shrink wrap is a flame retardant (European EN13501 standard) 300-micron thick wrap that is ideal and most commonly used.
 It comes with a 1.8-metre roll that when opened is 7 metres in width and 15 metres in length.
 There are many construction sites across the UK where some temporary protection material labelled as a flame retardant to LP1207 and LP1215 standards.
 This is proof that the material has undergone stricter flame retardant certification.